canonical/airbyte-k8s-operator/documentation/tutorial/02-environment-setup.md

 ## Set up Juju

-Charmed Superset uses Juju as the orchestration engine for software operators.
+Charmed Airbyte uses Juju as the orchestration engine for software operators.
 Install and connect it to your MicroK8s cloud with the following steps.

 Firstly, install `juju` from a snap:
 ```bash